DeltaDizzy/Lambda-Station-Decals/README.md

 Delete the DeltaDizzy and blackheart folders from Kerbal Space Program\GameData and Install the newer version.

 This mod contains modified configuration files.
 They were modified on June 11, 2017.

 LICENSE:

 CC BY-NC-SA 4.0 for all images provided.

 GPLv3 for all code and models provided courtesy of blackheart612.
-(I don't need his permission but I wanted it anyway)
+(Apparently, I don't need his permission.
+I decided to get it anyway.)